uber/Cadence-Docs/src/docs/07-operation-guide/01-setup.md

 `$VAR`: This notation will be replaced with the value of the specified environment variable.
 If the environment variable is not set, the value will be left blank.
 You can declare a default value using the syntax `{$VAR:default}`.
 This means that if the environment variable VAR is not set, the default value will be used instead.

+Note: If you want to include the `$` symbol literally in your configuration file (without interpreting it as an environment variable substitution), escape it by using $$.
+This will prevent it from being replaced by an environment variable value.

 ### Understand the basic static configuration

 There are quite many configs in Cadence.
 Here are the most basic configuration that you should understand.